 Hello and welcome to my About Me Page!
 I have always been terrible at telling people about myself and what it is I do, but I guess I can start off with introducing who I am.
 My name is Brittani, and I am the Owner and Designer for Untitled Thoughts.

 Ever since I was young, clothing has been an outlet for expressing my personality, and when I learned how to sew, nothing could slow me down!
-To me, clothing represents a form of freedom and expression of confidence, all of which I want other women to feel when they wear one of my pieces.
+To me, clothing represents a form of freedom and expression of confidence, all of which I want other people to feel when they wear one of my pieces.

 Of course, I strive to put an eco-green stamp of approval on as many practices in my own studio as I possibly can.
 I truly believe that clothing can not only let you feel good, but it can also be good for the environment.
 It may take a few extra steps, but those steps are totally worth it!